- The Royal Family’s household energy emissions fell by 22% from 2018 – 2019

 How eco-friendly are the royal homes?

-Although the Royals need to make some drastic improvements to their travel habits, the eco-friendliness of their homes has improved massively over the years.
+Although the Royals need to make some drastic improvements to their travel habits, the eco-friendliness of their homes has improved massively over the years, thanks in part to the King’s personal passion for sustainability.

 Quite admirably, renewable energy now supplies 100% of the electricity used by the Household (the people working to support the Royal Family), and 90% of office and domestic energy.
 According to the family’s annual Sustainability Report, 48% of this energy is generated on-site by solar panels, biomass boilers, and heat pumps.